debops/debops/docs/ansible/roles/debops.java/getting-started.rst

 .. contents:: Sections
    :local:

-.. include:: includes/all.rst

 Support for backported Java versions
 ------------------------------------

 The role will install OpenJDK 8 environment on Debian Jessie by default, using the backported packages from the ``jessie-backports`` repository.
-Backports are configured using debops.apt_ Ansible role; if the ``debops.java`` does not detect the debops.apt_ configuration, it will switch to the default JRE packages available for a given release.
+Backports are configured using :ref:`debops.apt` Ansible role; if the ``debops.java`` does not detect the :ref:`debops.apt` configuration, it will switch to the default JRE packages available for a given release.
 Remember to use the provided example playbook, which will configure APT preferences for the ``ca-certificates-java`` package.